chaos-polymtl/lethe/doc/source/examples/multiphysics/laser-melting/laser-melting.rst

     :width: 800

-Using ParaView post-processing tools (using a temperature threshold above the liquidus temperature, we can monitor the melted region.
-The following image shows the melted region at :math:`t=0.00005` s, :math:`0.0005` s, and :math:`0.0025` s.
-Note that the melted region is visualized using yellow color.
+Using Paraview, we can monitor the melted region by using a temperature threshold above the liquidus temperature.
+The following image shows, in yellow, the melted region at :math:`t=0.00005` s, :math:`0.0005` s, and :math:`0.0025` s.

 .. image:: images/melted_region.png
     :alt: melted_region